pillllo/double-mattress-server/README.md

 # Double Mattress

-A mobile-first web app that helps couples visualise and forecast combined financial infomation.
+A mobile-first web app that helps couples visualise and forecast combined financial information.

 This repository is for the server-side of the project.
 If you want to have access to the client repository click [here](https://github.com/pillllo/double-mattress).